-David Nurenberg is an adjunct faculty member in the Graduate School of Education.
+David Nurenberg is an instructor in the Graduate School of Education.

 Areas of Academic Focus and Expertise: English and American literature, critical pedagogy, peace studies, nonviolence theory, social constructivism, socio-emotional factors in learning, international/intercultural educational exchange.

 Area of Work and Concentration at Lesley: High school education.